Areas of Study

 - Development of paradigms to investigate interoceptive processing in mental health

 My research investigates neural mechanisms underlying symptoms of severe mental illness and addiction using a range of assessments and neuroimaging procedures.
 In recent years, the focus of my work has been towards studying the symptoms of psychosis and addiction using resting-state connectivity and novel paradigms to assess stress reactivity and social decision-making.
 Accumulating findings from my previous studies have highlighted a role of the insular cortex in both symptom dimensions.
 To further investigate this link, I am developing novel paradigms to study a basic process associated with the insula, termed interoception, which is one’s awareness of the physiological state of the body.
 This domain of work integrates sensory and affective processes with self-monitoring, and by doing so may provide a novel lens for studying psychosis and addiction.
-Future work also plans to expand my previous studies of stress reactivity and social decision-making by examining additional symptom dimensions (e.g. trauma-related anxiety) and by clarifying the roles of interoceptive or other affective processes in the distress intolerance and mistrust behaviors measured by the novel paradigms.
+Future work also plans to expand my studies of stress reactivity and social decision-making by examining additional factors such as trauma exposure, as well as clarifying the roles of interoception and emotion regulation in distress intolerance and mistrust behaviors.

 Abram S.V., Wisner K.M., Fox J.M., Barch D.M., Wang L., Csernansky J.G., MacDonald A.W.
 3rd, Smith M.J.
 (2017).
 Fronto-temporal connectivity predicts cognitive empathy deficits and experiential negative symptoms in schizophrenia.
 Hum Brain Mapp., 38, 1111-1124.